 Stress and other daily challenges can also deplete you of vitamins that are essential for energy production, such as B-complex vitamins, to create the stress hormones cortisol and adrenaline.
 But this group of vitamins are essential for optimum health and body function.
 For example, B12 (cobalamin) helps regulate the central nervous system, B9 (folic acid) is essential to formulate hemoglobin and improves focus and alertness, and B6 (pyridoxine) helps turn food into energy.

 Lastly, magnesium is essential for energy production at a cellular level, and helps regulate protein synthesis, muscle and nerve function, and blood glucose control.
 Its main dietary source is green leafy vegetables, which most Americans just do not get enough of in their diet.

 “Foods and meals that slow the absorption of glucose into your body will help steady your energy levels.
 They contain a balance of carbs, proteins and healthy fats because glucose absorption is slowed in the presence of proteins and fats,” adds Passler.
 “30 percent should come from protein, 30 percent from healthy fats, and 40 percent from complex carbs.
 Foods like nuts are an excellent example of this.
 Avocado is also a great source of both carbs and healthy fats.
-When it comes to meals, balance of these three macronutrient categories (proteins, carbs and fats) is also essential to maintaining energy levels.”
+When it comes to meals, the balance of these three macronutrient categories (proteins, carbs and fats) is also essential to maintaining energy levels.”

 Apps like MyPlate and My Macros+ can help you keep track of your food intake breakdown and keep you on track for balanced meals, which give you energy and prevent you from overeating during the day.
 Studies also recommend consuming omega-6 fatty acids — which are associated with lowered cognitive deterioration — and vitamins B1, B6, B12, B9 and D to help improve intellectual performance.